kybernetikos/goshawkjs/README.md

 Make sure you add the reference to an object before the end of the transaction or you won't be able to access it in the future.

+If you want to be notified when something changes, you can create a transaction that reads the values you're interested in and then calls `txn.retry()`.
+This will cause the transaction to stop processing until the values change, at which point the transaction will be run again.